Complete Buyers Guide to Caravan Weight Distribution Hitches

 Pro Tip: The Anderson WDH is recommended for people that don’t have the strength to attach the sway bars to their mounts.
 These are attached with the chains and tightened with shifter or socket wrench.
 The still provide the same strength as the bar style hitches in terms of safety.

-Choose The Right Accessories For Your Caravan Weight Distribution Hitch
+Accessories For Your Caravan Weight Distribution Hitch

 Which accessories do you need?
 It depends on the tow hitch.